 Celebrated for a period of five days, the Deccan festival is an incredible concoction of Mushairas, Qawwalis, Gazals and much more.
 The whole ambiance of this place seems to light up the devotional trance of the devotees.

 The best time to visit Vijayawada is in the winters, it’s good to visit in the month from October to March.
+As this place is situated nearby Bay of Bengal, it has hot summers, mild monsoons and great winters.

 You can plan your trip and create your own route to the city with Adotrip’s technically driven circuit planner.
 Click here